-I'm a CG artist, illustrator, programmer, and superhero enthusiast living in New England.
-I am currently studying for a BFA in Illustration and a BA in Computer Science in the Brown University/Rhode Island School of Design Dual Degree Program.
+I'm an East-Coast-born CG artist, illustrator, programmer, and superhero enthusiast living on the West Coast.
+I graduated with a BFA in Illustration and a BA in Computer Science in the Brown University/Rhode Island School of Design Dual Degree Program in 2022.
 I've been drawing since I could hold a crayon and telling stories since I could speak.
 I love doing them both at the same time.

 When I was little, I remember watching A Bug's Life on repeat and playing Lego Star Wars until my mom pulled the Wii controller out of my paint-stained hands.
 It never occurred to me that someone made the movies I was watching and the games I was playing.
 I also spent a lot of time digging for worms and reading the science-related sections of The Dangerous Book for Boys while hiding in my closet.
 I also had The Daring Book for Girls, but "Hopscotch, Tetherball, and Jump Rope" just didn't have the same ring to it as "Making Cloth Fireproof."